sban/domains/README.md

-# domains: My operationalization of Halliday's domains of experiences
+# domains: An operationalization of Halliday's domains of experiences

 ## If you find my work useful in your research, please consider citing: